 Schulz (The Captain): There goes the fourth wall...Nagi: Are-A-Ham-A-Key?
 What kind of name is that?Braun: Maybe it's a kind of Zen thing.
 Like, is a ham a key?Tsukuba: No. A key is made of stronger meats, like salami!
 Prepare to lunch attack!Schulz: (to Tsukuba during the escort mission) What kind of cruel twist of fate would make me end up with an old man like you?

-This all discounts the rest of it all.
+- This all discounts the rest of it all.
 A showdown with Drillships sees all three of them reappearing.
-The Amaterasu ("Forgetable Middle Brother") even calls the crew out:
+The Amaterasu ("Forgettable Middle Brother") even calls the crew out:

 Amaterasu: Haven't you played the last Warship Gunner game?

-There's also the exchange between Schulz and Werner in one of these missions...
+- There's also the exchange between Schulz and Werner during the "mutiny/battle royal" mission...

-Ship-to-Ship Combat: Well, it's about warships destroying each other, but the Escort Special Mission it's a special case of this trope.
+- Ship-to-Ship Combat: Well, it's about warships destroying each other, but the Escort Special Mission in Warship Gunner 2 is a special case of this trope.

-Tear Jerker: If you let Tsukuba perform the Heroic Sacrifice in the third mission, you have to fight him later in the game.
-It's pretty sad to sink his ship, since he would refuse to abandon his ship.
+- Tear Jerker: If Tsukuba doesn't become your XO, you have to fight him later in the game.
+It's pretty sad to sink his ship, since he refuses to abandon it.

 - That One Side Quest: Getting the Drillship In Warship Gunner 2, which entails sinking 999 Battle Carriers, which the most that spawn are 4 in mission EUR-440, which means that while it can be done early, it can take more than a day to complete due to how small the amount of ships of that class that can be sunk and the tedium of the mission.